lmendiboure/mn-wifi-experiments/MQTT/ReadME.md

 -> The mqtt client can be used to vizualise the message sent to the vehicle

 -> the vanet sumo mqtt file enable to lauch the emulation

+Note : This is a basic example !
+To provide a working solution both clients and providers should be launched within Mininet Hosts (in this case, vehicles)